COMPACT TEAM MEMBERS

 In the fall of 2022, Inv.
 Brown experienced a change in his career path as he was assigned to the School Resource Officer (SRO) Unit.
 This unit involves officers being placed in educational institutions to serve as a bridge between law enforcement and the school community.
 In Investigator Brown’s case, he was stationed at Chelsea High School, where he took on responsibilities such as building positive relationships with students, staff, and parents, ensuring the safety and security of the school environment, and educating students about law enforcement and safety.

 Inv.
 Brown pursued a bachelor’s degree in Criminal Justice at The University of Alabama.
 This educational background provided him with a solid foundation in various aspects of criminal justice, including legal procedures, law enforcement strategies, and community policing.
-He is also a certified facilitator in Botvin Life Skills.
+He is also a certified facilitator in Botvin Life Skills and INDEPTH/NOT (Nicotine and Vape) Dependence Cessation Programs as well as Youth Mental Health First Aid.

 One notable aspect of Investigator Brown’s career is his passion for mentoring youth in Shelby County.
 This demonstrates his commitment to not only enforcing the law but also making a positive impact on the lives of young people in his community by providing guidance, support, and mentorship.